 In 1877, Doc was dealing cards to Ed Bailey, who was used to getting his own way all the time.
 To annoy Doc, he continuously looked at the discards, which was prohibited by the rules of Western Poker.
 This would force the player to forfeit the pot.
 Doc gave him a warning, but Bailey continued.
 So, Doc raked in the pot, just as Bailey brought out his pistol.
 Before he could shoot, Doc slashed him across the stomach.
 Blood sprayed everywhere, and Bailey was dead.

 The main game in the Old West saloons was Faro.
 Faro is no longer played, as its odds are better than even.
 It was played with a standard pack of 52 cards.
 Players bet against a banker (dealer), who draws two cards – one that wins and another that loses – from the deck to complete a turn.
 Bets on which card will win or lose are placed on each turn.
 They referred to Faro as “Bucking the Tiger” back then.
 Not far behind that game are Brag, Three-Card Monte, and dice games such as High-low, Chuck-a-luck, and Grand Hazard.

-Playing poker in the Wild West was tense and risky.
-You weren’t just playing for money, you were playing for reputation and for your life.
+In the Early Days Of Poker playing in the Wild West was tense and risky.
+You weren’t just playing for real money, you were playing for reputation.
+Additionally for your life.
 But it was also a place where civility sometimes replaced discord.
-You could easily see enemies sitting down together to play a game, trying to make things right at the table.
+You could easily see enemies sitting down together to play a game.
+Trying to make things right at the table.
 Even the lawmen played.
 Legendary sheriff Wyatt Earp was a successful poker player.
-An infamous 1881 game took place when Earp sat with a pistol on his lap, as he played Ike Clanton and Frank McLaury, his own enemies, in an all-night game.
+An infamous 1881 game took place when Earp sat with a pistol on his lap.
+He played Ike Clanton and Frank McLaury, his own enemies, in an all-night game.
 Clanton lost and went into an alcohol-fueled rage